SMSpp-Project/tools/README.md

 - a problem file already contains a Block configuration and a Solver configuration, so if you provide them by command line they will be ignored;

-- a Block file needs a Block configuration and a Solver configuration to be solved.
+- a Block file is solved with the given Solver configuration (or the default `BSCfg.txt`); the Block configuration is optional, the Block being solved as deserialized when none is given.

 See the [`examples`](ucblock_solver/examples) directory for sample input files and configurations.